SOME PRACTICAL INFORMATION

 The genuine cyclist really should bring his own bike.
 But with a bit of effort one may be able to find a place where bikes may be rented.
 For the 'velo-fanatic' an abundance of opportunities exist in mountain passes, for All Terrain bikers tracks have been laid out.
 Information at the Office du Tourisme.
 Also there are a few possibilities for a leisurely ride, but not in the direct vicinity of the site.
 Half an hours' drive by car will be necessary, and a bike with gears is a condition.

 That is what this is called around here.
 The canoe may look a bit like a Canadian canoe, the kayak may have some resemblance to the Eskimo boat.
 It really is a wonderful experience to paddle downstream in this manner, it belongs to the 'fixed' outings of many campers.
-In Saillans there are two companies that have boats on hire, but more will be found along the river Drôme.
+In Saillans there are three companies that have boats on hire, but more will be found along the river Drôme.

 "La Motte" is a special campsite, but there are more common type campsites for those who like a bit more bustle.
 These may be found in between road and river (excluding the council campsite at Aurel), there really is a good choice.
 In the high season these sites can be really crowded.
 A number of things that will not happen at "La Motte", will at these sites.
 There is something there to everyone's fancy!